-More than six months have passed since the COVID-19 pandemic first swept through the United States, sparking a nationwide push to work from home.
+More than nine months have passed since the COVID-19 pandemic first swept through the United States, sparking a nationwide push to work from home.
 At first, the change seemed temporary.
 Working from the couch, the bed or the kitchen table was meant to be a stopgap before returning to our ergonomic workstation at the company office.

 Working From Home Can Be a Pain in the (Text) Neck